SharePoint/sp-dev-docs/docs/solution-guidance/modern-experience-customizations-provisioning-sites.md

 o365 spo propertybag list -u $siteUrl
 ```

-### Provisioning an Office 365 group programmatically
+### Provision an Office 365 group programmatically

 "Modern" team sites can be created programmatically by creating an [Office 365 group](https://developer.microsoft.com/en-us/graph/docs/api-reference/v1.0/resources/group) using the Microsoft Graph.
 In fact, when you create an Office 365 group, a "modern" team site is automatically provisioned for the group.
 The "modern" team site URI is based on the **mailNickname** parameter of the Office 365 group and has the following default structure.